 Back in the olden days when I was a kid, my parents would make little packages of snacks and activities to open every hour to help make the ride go a wee bit faster and to help keep us kiddos entertained during the long periods of riding on the drive.

-So, I decided to take a page from that early 80's playbook of child-rearing and get cracking on some ROAD TRIP GOODIE BAGS for our next family road trip!
+So, I decided to take a page from that early 80’s playbook of child-rearing and get cracking on some ROAD TRIP GOODIE BAGS for our next family road trip!

 (Note: The links in this post are AMAZON affiliate links, and we will be compensated when you make a purchase by clicking through our links.
 Read our full disclaimer policy here.)

-The first task at hand...I hit up the local dollar store…ya’ know, the Dollar Tree and the Dollar Spot at Target, grabbed some brown lunch sacks, made some fun printable tags, and I was off and rolling!
+The first task at hand…I hit up the local dollar store…ya’ know, the Dollar Tree and the Dollar Spot at Target, grabbed some brown lunch sacks, made some fun printable tags, and I was off and rolling!

 Listen, my kids are teenagers, and when you are an adolescent, you are way too cool for school….and even THEY loved it, so I guarantee your kids will too!

-Prepping for a vacation, especially if you are traveling by car, can be stressful, so I’m going to make one thing easier in life for you...I made the cute printable goodie bag tags just for you for your next road trip !!
+Prepping for a vacation, especially if you are traveling by car, can be stressful, so I’m going to make one thing easier in life for you…I made the cute printable goodie bag tags just for you for your next road trip !!

-So all you've got to do is buy some "goodies", print the tags, and fill the bags with all the fun stuff you’ve found.
+So all you’ve got to do is buy some “goodies”, print the tags, and fill the bags with all the fun stuff you’ve found.
 I’ve made them for our last two trips, and if my pandemic weary mind can do it, you can too!

 The next step is to visit your local discount store or Dollar Tree and load up on some cheap yet entertaining “goodies”.

-This is a time where you let your cheesy mom factor shine!
+This is the time where you let your cheesy mom factor shine!